bajuwa/ComicCompiler/README.md

 **Shorthand:** -mw [number]
 **Longhand:** --min-image-width [number]
 **Default:** 0
 The minimum allowed pixel width for an input image.
 If this is set to non-0 value, resizes image if it is below this value while preserving aspect ratio.
+Slows processing due to need to anaylsis each image.

 ### Maximum Input Image Width
 **Shorthand:** -Mw [number]
 **Longhand:** --max-image-width [number]
 **Default:** 0
 The maximum allowed pixel width for an input image.
 If this is set to non-0 value, resizes image if it is above this value while preserving aspect ratio.
+Slows processing due to need to anaylsis each image.

 ### Force Input Image Width
 **Shorthand:** -fw [number]
 **Longhand:** --force-width [number]
 **Default:** 0
 This is the same as setting Manimum and Minimum Input Image Width to the same value.
 This will scale images up or down as necessary to match this width while preserving aspect ratio.
+Slows processing due to need to anaylsis each image.

 ### Input File Name Prefix
 **Shorthand:** -i [text]